Doctor Zhivago (musical)

-Doctor Zhivago – A New Musical is a 2011 musical composed by Lucy Simon, lyrics by Michael Korie and Amy Powers, book by Michael Weller; it is based on Boris Pasternak's 1957 novel Doctor Zhivago.
+Doctor Zhivago – A New Musical is a musical composed by Lucy Simon, lyrics by Michael Korie and Amy Powers, and book by Michael Weller; it is based on Boris Pasternak's 1957 novel Doctor Zhivago.
+It premiered in San Diego, California, in 2006, played in on tour in Australia in 2011, and, after several other productions, was staged on Broadway in 2015.
+Further productions have followed in several countries, including a long-running German production.

 Productions

 The show originally premiered as Zhivago in 2006 at the La Jolla Playhouse in San Diego, California, with Ivan Hernandez in the title role as Yurii Zhivago.

 A 2011 Australian touring production directed by Des McAnuff premiered as Doctor Zhivago – A New Musical at the Lyric Theatre, Sydney, in 2011.
 The Sydney cast included Anthony Warlow as Yurii Zhivago, Lucy Maunder as Lara, Taneel Van Zyl as Tonia and Martin Crewes as Pasha.
 The show received glowing reviews.
 The production ran from February 19 through April 3, 2011, before travelling to Melbourne where it ran there from April through May 29, 2011.
 Following Melbourne, a limited run was originally set at Brisbane from July 6 through July 31, but was extended a further two weeks, through August 14, 2011.

-A 2012 Seoul original production directed by Des McAnuff, premiered at the Charlotte Theatre, Seoul, in 2012.
+A 2012 Seoul production, directed by Des McAnuff, played at the Charlotte Theatre, Seoul, in 2012.
 The cast included Cho Seung-woo and Hong Kwang-ho as Yurii Zhivago, Jeon Mido and Kim Jiwoo as Lara Guisher, Choi Hyunjoo as Tonia, Kang Pilsuk as Pasha.
 It began previews on January 25, 2012, opened on January 27, 2012, and closed on June 3, 2012.

-Its Finnish premiere was in Helsinki City Theatre on October 3, 2013.

-In August 2014 Doctor Zhivago had its Scandinavian premiere at Malmö Opera.
+Its Finnish debut was in Helsinki City Theatre on October 3, 2013.
+In August 2014 Doctor Zhivago had another Scandinavian production at Malmö Opera.
 Sanna Nielsen starred as Lara, Christopher Wollter as Zhivago and Phillip Jalmelid as Pasha.
 It ran from August 29 to January 31.
 The show was performed in Swedish.

 A 2015 Broadway production, again directed by Des McAnuff, starred Tam Mutu as Yurii Zhivago and Kelli Barrett as Lara Guisher.
 It began previews at the Broadway Theatre on March 27, 2015, opened on April 21, 2015, and closed on May 10, 2015, due to low ticket sales and a lack of Tony Award nominations.
 It had played a total of 26 previews and 23 performances.

-The Original Cast Recording was recently mixed at Audio Paint Studios in New York City between June 4 and July 12.
+The Original Cast Recording was mixed at Audio Paint Studios in New York City between June 4 and July 12.